Steady-State Spread Bounds for Graph Diffusion via Laplacian Regularisation in Networked Systems: Limitations

 \paragraph{Irreducible baseline from degrees.} The additive term $d_{\max}$ is structural: if $C(\rho,\mathbf G)\,d_{\max}\ge \xi_{\mathrm{target}}$, no finite $\mu$ can satisfy the target under this model. \emph{Mitigation:} reduce $\rho$, sparsify or reweight $\mathbf G$ to lower $d_{\max}$ and $\|\mathbf G\|_2$, or redesign the physical coupling that induces $\mathbf G$.

 \paragraph{Scope of the dynamic model.} We analyse a deterministic, time-invariant linear recursion with no process noise or nonlinearities.
 Time-varying graphs ($\mathbf G_t$), stochastic disturbances, saturation/clipping, or multiplicative effects are outside scope. \emph{Mitigation:} for slowly varying $\mathbf G_t$, apply the bound to a worst-case surrogate (e.g., $\sup_t\|\mathbf G_t\|_2$); for noisy settings, one can extend the recursion to include additive noise and bound second moments with similar techniques.
+Our diffusion recursion should thus be viewed as a linear surrogate for mixing or message-passing dynamics, intended to provide a transferable robustness certificate across arrays, wireless networks, and graph-signal or GNN architectures, rather than as an exact physical propagation law for any single system.

 \paragraph{Instance dependence and graph-family sensitivity.} The constants $C(\rho,\mathbf G)$, $d_{\max}$, $\lambda_{\max}(\mathbf L)$, $\Lambda_{\mathrm{ref}}$, and $\lambda_{\max}(\tilde{\mathbf R}_s)$ are instance-specific; they control practical tightness and vary across graph families. \emph{Mitigation:} report these constants for each experiment and include a short sensitivity sweep (regular, random geometric, scale-free) to show how the certificate behaves beyond a single instance.
+In this paper, we focus on a single representative synthetic instance to illustrate these dependencies, and we view a broad empirical comparison across multiple random graph families (e.g., Poisson and power-law degree distributions) as an important direction for future work rather than part of the present contribution.

 \paragraph{Numerical considerations.} While the theory is spectral, numerical eigensolvers can be sensitive to asymmetry and conditioning. \emph{Mitigation:} symmetrise matrices in computations, add a tiny SPD stabiliser to $\tilde{\mathbf R}_s$ when solving the generalised eigenproblem, and verify $\rho\|\mathbf G\|_2<1$ with a reproducible margin before forming $(\Id-\rho\mathbf G)^{-1}$.